Aman3214/Multi_Agent_System/README.md

 It detects the file format (Email, JSON, PDF) based on extension or using a zero-shot-classification model (facebook/bart-large-mnli).

-It classifies the intent of the content using the same model and predefined labels (tools/constants.py).
+It classifies the intent of the content using the same model and predefined labels (tools/constants.py) and then routes the control to the appropriate agent.

 This initial classification is logged to memory.db.

-**Agent Dispatch:**

-Based on the detected format, classifier.py invokes the main Langchain agent initialized in agent_manager.py.

-This "router" agent (a zero-shot-react-description agent) decides which specialized tool (agent) to use: handle_email or handle_json.

 **Specialized Processing:**